Lee Bienstock did a good $%@#$% job

 I certainly had an idea the holidays might be an issue, especially around the time we were taping.
 It made for television gold when it did come up.
 The 18 of us are like a family, we fight all the time but we love each other.
 I would like to absolve Lenny from some of the bashing he has been getting for the public's "perceived" view that he was not accommodating around the holidays.
 I didn't see it like that when we were living in the suite, and in fact he came to shul with me on Yom Kippur.
 Lenny even went as far as telling Mr. Trump in the boardroom that, "you know...Lee he talks to the g-d, I saw it."
 We all have something to learn, and it was great for Lenny and I to experience that together.

-Modern Orthodox young professionals viewed you and Dan as role models.
+From the start of the season, many Modern Orthodox young professionals viewed you and Dan as role models.
 Were you surprised by that reaction and the level of excitement in the Jewish community?
 Do you view yourself as a role model?

 I never realized that we would become role models.
 The reaction in the Jewish community has been crazy, its fantastic.
 It makes the whole process so rewarding.
 I get emails from people of all religions including pastors and rabbis, that tell me they love what I am doing.
 They want me to come talk to their congregations and community youth about principles and my experiences.
 It is kind of hard NOT to view myself as a role model.